Fluorite-Apps/Fluorite-Store/README.md

 ### Misc Features
 - [x] App descriptions
-- [ ] Clicking on description box opens the app's homepage in a browser
+- [ ] Clicking on description box opens a more info page about the app
 - [x] Notifications for status

-## TODO
+### TODO
 - [ ] GUI virustotal instructions if no api key set using the method below
-- [ ] When uninstalling an app check if already running, if so either kill it automatically, or warn the user
+- [ ] When uninstalling an app check if it's currently open, if so either kill it automatically, or warn the user
 - [ ] When searching, place indicator beside apps which are already installed

 ## Checking apps via virustotal - Work in Progress